bahrmichael/aws-scheduler/README.md

 ![Regular Scaled 100000 events within 10 minutes](https://github.com/bahrmichael/aws-scheduler/raw/master/pictures/regular-scaled-100k-10m.png)
 ![Log Scaled 100000 events within 10 minutes](https://github.com/bahrmichael/aws-scheduler/raw/master/pictures/log-scaled-100k-10m.png)

+## Scalability

+Based on our tests from the Performance section, we are confident that this stack can handle 100.000.000 events per month and might scale up to 500.000.000 events per month.

+These numbers are not confirmed though, as that volume incurs significant AWS costs.

 ## Limitations
 Events may arrive more than once at the output topic.